-On arrival, all visitors during the School day are required to sign in at the School Office.
-They will be issued with a Visitor's lanyard and asked to wear it at all times.
+On arrival, all visitors us the electronic 'Entry Sign' system to sign in to the School.
+They are issued with a photographic visitor's pass and asked to wear it at all times.
 Their attention will be brought to the safeguarding information displayed in the entrance foyer.
 Visitors are to remain under the supervision of a member of staff at all times and escorted back to the School Office at the end of their visit where they must be signed out and their badge returned.
 Visitors working directly with pupils in unregulated activities will have their identity checked and will not be left unsupervised at any time.
 Visitors working in regulated activity will undergo additional checks with the Bursar.